The Case for Learned In-Memory Joins: Experimental Evaluation

 For {\hj}, as expected, the learned variants (built with 2\% samples) demonstrate very low throughputs especially for the real datasets as they are more challenging.
 They show at least 15X slowdown in most of the cases.
-Therefore, we decided to exclude the {\hj} results from all figures in the rest of this section.
+Thus, we exclude the {\hj} results from all figures in the rest of this section.

 \textbf{Dataset Sizes.} Figure~\ref{fig:all_dataset_sizes} shows the performance of different {\inlj} and {\sj} algorithms while scaling up the number of tuples to be joined.
 In this figure, we report the throughput for joining four variants of the {\seqh} dataset: 32Mx32M, 128Mx128M, 640Mx640M, and 1664Mx1664M (Note that the figure has a logscale on its x-axis).